andersonDadario/oauthsecurity/README.md

 ### Replay attack.
 `code` is sent via GET and potentionally will be stored in the logs.
 Providers must delete it after use or expire in 5 minutes.

+### Leaking a code with an open redirect
+Usually you need a referrer-leaking page to leak ?query parameters.
+There are two tricks to do it with an open redirect though:
+* When redirect uses `<meta>` tag instead of 302 status and Location header.
+It will leak redirecting page's referrer to in the next request.
+* When you can manage to add `%23`(#) in the end of `redirect_uri`.
+It will result in sending the code in the fragment `Location: http://CLIENT/callback#?code=CODE`

 ## Contributors
 [@homakov](http://twitter.com/homakov) and [you?](http://github.com/homakov/oauthsecurity)